xabsolon/vava-goinventory/README.md

 ## Logging while coding

-Since we have to log most of the business logic and errors/exceptions We should be trying to implement meaningful exceptions as well as log them.
+Since we have to log most of the business logic and errors/exceptions we should be trying to implement meaningful exceptions as well as log some of them.
-Behind every catch block should be represented as follows:
+Every catch block should be represented like this:

 ```
 catch (IOException e) {